 But to the waiter who accidentally gave me frozen tiramisu and dropped a salad plate…Thank you for your service anyway.
 Your kindness stood out.
 Thank you for making sure I liked the taste of coffee before putting my dessert order in to start with.

 And to the book store clerk who had a huge line of people to get through because of a promotion who apologized for my hour long wait…Thank you for your service anyway.
-Your vibrant personality and helpfulness despite the hoards of people in your store at 9:00pm stood out.
+Your vibrant personality despite the hoards of people in your store at 9:00pm stood out.
 Thank you for telling me my favorite dress was pretty.

 I genuinely believe a key aspect to contentment is empathy.
 Be selfish in a way where you want to make others feel good because it is contagious to you.
 I promise you it is worth it.